serilog-contrib/Serilog.Sinks.Telegram.Alternative/Nuget/README.md

 # Further information
 This sink is basically the same as https://github.com/oxozle/serilog-sinks-telegram but is maintained and provides badging of events.

+You need to get a bot API token following https://core.telegram.org/api#bot-api.

 Change history
 --------------